 Key considerations include:

-- Fluid cleanliness and contamination risk
+- Fluid cleanliness and risk of abrasive contamination

-- Availability of compatible seal materials
+- Availability of correct seal material and backup rings

 Compliance, Safety, and Reliability Impact